pubnub/pubnub-mcp-server/resources/sdk_docs/go_overview.md

 ```

-See Listeners docs for details.
+See Event Listeners for details.

 ### Create a subscription

-Subscribe to channels to receive messages in real-time:
+Subscribe to a channel to receive real-time messages.

 ```
 1